 - Climbing hardware (quickdraws, cam devices, stoppers, etc.)

 Can I rent equipment?

-For this adventure, the max client to guide ratio is 6:1, pricing is per person and the tours are not private.
-The ratio during the trip will be 3:1 during the Athabasca submitting, 2:1 on alpine rock routes and 6:1 for instructional days.
+- For this adventure, the max client to guide ratio is 6:1, pricing is per person and the tours are not private.
+The ratio during the trip will be 3:1 during the Athabasca sumit, 2:1 on alpine rock routes and 6:1 for instructional days.